Xiujia-Yang/Resource/README.md

 #### Position weight matrix approach
-#### Motif mutation profile (Fig. 5A)
+##### Motif mutation profile (Fig. 5A)

 `python motif_mut_freq_cal_for_single_sample.py sample alignments.txt clones.txt`

 The script, `motif_mut_freq_cal_for_single_sample.py`, implements motif mutation profile quantification for each sample.
-It takes three parameters as input, which include the sample id (`sample`) and the path to `alignments.txt` and `clones.txt` output by MiXCR for each sample.
+It takes three parameters as input, which include the sample id, `sample`, and the path to `alignments.txt` and `clones.txt` output by MiXCR for each sample.
 Noted that a column `cloneId` is required in `alignments.txt` for determining the relationship between reads and clones.
 This script outputs for each sample a file named `*_motif_stat.txt` that records the germline count for each motif and the count for each mutunt nucleotide.

 `python motif_mut_freq_merge_for_multiple_samples.py pathfile`